anaclumos/extracranial/Research/pages/Search AI.md

 ### [who are you - You. com](https://you.com/search?q=who+are+you&tbm=youchat)

 - Hello!
-My name is YouChat; I'm an AI that can answer general questions, explain things, suggest ideas, translate, summarize text, compose emails, and write code for you.
+My name is YouChat; I'm an AI that can answer general questions, explain things, suggest ideas, translate, summarize text, compose [[Mail|emails]], and write code for you.
 I'm powered by artificial intelligence and [[natural language processing]], allowing you to have human-like conversations with me.
 I am constantly learning from vast amounts of online information, so I sometimes need to correct some answers.
 My AI is constantly improving, and I often share sources for my answers.

 ### [Introducing NeevaAI - Neeva](https://neeva.com/blog/introducing-neevaai)